storj/design-docs/20250828-bucket-eventing-phase-1.md

 ### Alternatives considered

 - We considered the API pods to be the source of bucket events.
-We concluded that the Spanner change stream makes it easier to guarantee at-lease-once delivery.
+We concluded that the Spanner change stream makes it easier to guarantee at-least-once delivery.

 ### Open question

 For Phase 1:
-- How are we going to distinguish between `ObjectCreated:Put`, `ObjectCreated:Post`, `ObjectCreated:CompleteMultipartUpload`, and `ObjectCreated:Copy` events from Spanner change records.
+- How are we going to distinguish between `ObjectCreated:Put`, `ObjectCreated:Post`, `ObjectCreated:CompleteMultipartUpload`, and `ObjectCreated:Copy` events from Spanner change records?
-- What permissions do we need to set to Spanner and Pub/Sub?
+- What permissions do we need to set for Spanner and Pub/Sub?

 For future phases:
-- How do we provide these info to the notifications:
+- How do we provide this info to the notifications:
   - `awsRegion`
   - `userIndentity`
   - `sourceIPAddress`